How to Stop Website Content Scrapers

 Where Can I Sue?

-Courts have recently had the opportunity to consider jurisdiction in the context of a lawsuit related to online defamation.
-In that case, the Canadian court held that while the matter was connected to Canada by virtue of the webpage being accessible in Canada, the matter should be tried in Israel, the country in which the defamation originated.
-The court considered that fairness and efficiency favoured proceedings in Israel because witnesses were located there, and the plaintiff also had significant business interests and reputation in Israel.
-It remains to be seen how a court would decide jurisdiction faced with a content scraping case with a plaintiff inside, and a defendant outside, of Canada.
+In a recent case, a Canadian court had the opportunity to consider jurisdiction in the context of a lawsuit related to online defamation.
+In this case, the court held that, while the matter was connected to Canada by virtue of the webpage being accessible in Canada, the matter should be tried in Israel, the country in which the defamation originated.
+The court found that fairness and efficiency favoured proceedings in Israel, because witnesses were located there and the plaintiff had business interests and a reputation in Israel.
+It remains to be seen how a court would decide jurisdiction if faced with a content scraping case involving similar jurisdictional issues.

 What Remedy Can I Expect?